-The Estuary Program has worked with public and private landowners to install thousands of feet of riparian fencing within the rangeland area of the Chorro Creek watershed.
+- Project Clearwater: The CSLRCD implemented a broad array of agricultural best management practices (BMPs) throughout the Morro Bay watershed from 2001 to 2008.
+Work completed as part of "Project Clearwater" included several projects that targeted erosion and sediment loading on private property.
+Efforts included road drainage improvements, stream bank stabilization, and stream crossing improvements.
+The BMPs implemented as part of Project Clearwater are estimated to have reduced sedimentation by approximately 9,041 tons (CSLRCD, 2010). - Morro Bay Riparian Fencing: The Estuary Program has worked with public and private landowners to install thousands of feet of riparian fencing within the rangeland area of the Chorro Creek watershed.
 The installation of fences in riparian areas can yield up to a 66% reduction in sediment load from stream banks and riparian areas (CCRWQCB, 2003).
-Fencing installations have resulted in the protection of important stream corridors like those of Dairy Creek, Walters Creek, Pennington Creek, and San Luisito Creek.

-In addition to riparian fencing work, a suite of restoration efforts and BMPs have been installed throughout the Walters Creek watershed.
+Fencing installations have protected important stream corridors including Dairy Creek, Walters Creek, Pennington Creek, and San Luisito Creek. - Walters Creek Restoration: In addition to riparian fencing work, a suite of restoration efforts and BMPs have been installed throughout the Walters Creek watershed.
 The Walters watershed served as the 'control' site in the National Monitoring Program (NMP) paired watershed study during the 1990s.
-Following the completion of the NMP in 2001, substantial in-stream restoration work was undertaken.
-Changes were also made to the grazing regime and ranch road management practices in the watershed.

-The Estuary Program completed construction of the Morro Bay Watershed Road Erosion Prevention project from October 2014 through April 2016.
-This project treated approximately 11 miles of roads within California Polytechnic State University (Cal Poly), Camp San Luis Obispo Army Base (Camp SLO), and U.S. Forest Service properties.
-Over fifty sites were treated with culverts, sediment settling basins, rolling dips, and other measures to reduce sediment delivery to nearby stream systems.
-Estimates show that this project will eliminate 1,225 tons per year of sediment erosion over ten years.

-In 2019, the Chorro Creek Ecological Reserve restoration project was completed, which restored 1,000 linear feet of a side channel at the base of Hollister Peak.
-This project was designed to utilize the historical floodplain to allow high-energy creek flows to spread out and drop sediment in areas outside of the main channel, thereby lowering the total load to the estuary and reducing the amount of fine sediments that can degrade habitat quality for sensitive species.
-As part of this project, approximately 24,000 cubic yards of sediment were removed, a large portion of which would have been flushed down Chorro Creek into the estuary over time.
-The Estuary Program continues to work with public and private landowners to identify properties that could be converted back to active floodplain.
+Following the completion of the NMP in 2001, substantial in-stream restoration work was undertaken on Walters Creek.
+Cal Poly also implemented grazing regimes and ranch road management practices to help reduce sedimentation. - Morro Bay Watershed Road Erosion Prevention Project: The Estuary Program conducted the Morro Bay Watershed Road Erosion Prevention project from October 2014 through April 2016.
+This project treated approximately 11 miles of roads within California Polytechnic State University (Cal Poly), Camp SLO, and U.S. Forest Service properties.
+Over 50 sites were treated with culverts, sediment settling basins, rolling dips, and other measures to reduce sediment delivery to nearby stream systems.
+Project engineers estimate that this project will eliminate 1,225 tons per year of sediment erosion over ten years. - Chorro Creek Ecological Reserve: In 2019, the Chorro Creek Ecological Reserve restoration project was completed at the site at the base of Hollister Peak.
+This project was designed to utilize the historical floodplain to allow high-energy creek flows to spread out and drop sediment in areas outside of the main channel, thereby lowering the total load to the estuary and reducing the amount of fine sediments that could degrade habitat quality for sensitive species.
+As part of this project, approximately 24,000 cubic yards of sediment were removed, a large portion of which would have been flushed down Chorro Creek into the estuary over time. - Los Osos Wetland Restoration Project: The CSLRCD completed an 80-acre wetland restoration project at the confluence of Los Osos Creek and Warden Creek in October 2021.
+The project focused on reconnecting Warden Creek to its historic floodplain by breaching a 400-foot levee, removing three perched culverts, and decommissioning several upland access roads.
+By capturing sediment before it reaches the bay, the restored wetland area will play a critical role in sediment retention within the Los Osos Creek subwatershed.

-SEDIMENT TRANSPORT INDICATORS
+3. Sediment Transport Indicators

-Since the adoption of the TMDL in 2003, numerous monitoring efforts have been undertaken to quantify sediment transport and delivery to Morro Bay.
+Since the adoption of the sediment TMDL in 2003, numerous monitoring efforts have been undertaken to quantify sediment transport and delivery to Morro Bay.
 In order to better understand sediment depositional trends in the watershed, the Estuary Program compiles annual data related to sediment transport through ambient water quality site visits, surface elevation table monitoring in Morro Bay, and by analyzing annual precipitation and discharge data.